 How it helps?

 The ability to correctly and accurately read, understand, and analyze data across all levels empowers each employee to ask the right questions – and in the most optimized manner.
-It also ensures the operational efficiency of your staff, and reduces mistakes while communicating matters involving data.
+It also improves the operational efficiency of your staff and reduces mistakes while communicating matters involving data.

 c.
 Design and maintain data pipelines to attain a single source of truth

-A data pipeline relates to a systematic process that ingests data from a source, performs necessary processing and transformation techniques on the data, and then loads it to a destination repository.
+A data pipeline is a systematic process that ingests data from a source, performs necessary processing and transformation techniques on the data, and then loads it to a destination repository.

 What does it look like?